limadm/lua-oo/README.md

 for memory-constrained targets (e.g. Raspberry Pi) and `class`, `classy` or `oo` for desktop targets or server back-ends.

+# See also

+I received feedback from a stronger typing module, you should [check it](//github.com/winterwolf/typedobject) too.

 ---

-MIT/X license (c) 2016 Daniel Lima
+MIT/X license (c) 2016-2020 Daniel Lima